Panther tank: Panther II

-Panther II on display at the U.S. Army Armor & Cavalry Collection, Fort Moore.
+Panther II on display at the U.S. Army Armor & Cavalry Collection, Fort Benning.
 The turret on display was not originally fitted to this hull and was installed later.

 The early impetus for upgrading the Panther came from the concern of Hitler and others that it lacked sufficient armour.
 Hitler had already insisted on an increase in its armour once, early in its design process in 1942.
 Discussions involving Hitler in January 1943 called for further increased armour; initially referred to as Panther 2 (it became the Panther II after April 1943).
 This upgrade increased the thickness of the glacis plate to 100 mm, the side armour to 60 mm, and the top armour to 30 mm.
 Production of the Panther 2 was slated to begin in September 1943.

 On 10 February 1943, Dr. Wiebecke (chief design engineer for MAN) suggested thoroughly redesigning the Panther II and incorporating Tiger components such as the steering gears, final drive, entire suspension, and turret based on Eastern Front experience.
 Total weight would increase to more than 50 metric tons.
 Another meeting on 17 February 1943 focused on sharing and standardizing parts between the Tiger II tank and the Panther II, such as the transmission, all-steel 80 cm diameter road-wheels (only overlapping and not interleaved as the original Schachtellaufwerk road-wheel design used) and running gear.
 In March 1943, MAN indicated that the first prototype would be completed by August 1943.
 A number of engines were under consideration, among them the new Maybach HL234 fuel-injected engine (900 hp operated by an 8-speed hydraulic transmission) and the BMW 003 aviation turbojet-derived, GT 101 turboshaft powerplant, planned to be of some 1,150 shaft horsepower output and weighing only some 450 kg (992 lb) without its transmission, only some 38% of the weight of the Panther's standard Maybach HL230 V-12 gasoline-fueled piston engine.

 Thus, plans to replace the original Panther design with the Panther II were already underway before the first Panther had even seen combat.
 But from May to June 1943, work on the Panther II ceased as the focus was shifted to expanding production of the original Panther tank.
 It is not clear if there was ever an official cancellation: this may have been because the Panther II upgrade pathway was originally started at Hitler's insistence.
 The direction that the design was headed would not have been consistent with Germany's need for a mass-produced tank, which was the goal of the Reich Ministry of Armament and War Production.

 One Panther II chassis was completed and eventually captured by the U.S.; it was displayed at the Patton Museum in Fort Knox until 2010.
 It has since been moved to the National Armor and Cavalry Museum at Ft.
 Benning, GA.
 An Ausf.
 G turret is mounted on this chassis.